Patrick Swayze, Luciano Pavarotti, Justice Ruth Bader Ginsburg and Steve Jobs.

 Pancreatic cancer incidence is on the rise in the United States with almost 44,000 new cases expected in 2012.
 Most patients will be over 65 years old when diagnosed.
 It’s the fourth leading cause of cancer death in men and women.
 Despite these stats, pancreatic cancer research, compared to other diseases, has lagged for decades.
 It is only recently that research has given us some options for treating these cancers.

-Roswell Park Cancer Institute took part in a recently completed large Phase 3 trial that looked at gemcitabine and abraxane compared to gemcitabine alone for advanced pancreatic cancer patients.
+Roswell Park Comprehensive Cancer Center took part in a recently completed large Phase 3 trial that looked at gemcitabine and abraxane compared to gemcitabine alone for advanced pancreatic cancer patients.
 Early results are promising and will be presented in January 2013.

 There is hope for patients with pancreatic cancer, and the goal of the research being performed here at Roswell Park and by our colleagues around the globe is to continue finding new ways to defeat this silent killer.

 If you or a loved one is diagnosed with pancreatic cancer, it’s important to know all your options, and I recommend always seeking a second opinion.
 Surgery is the most important initial treatment to consider.
 For about 20% of patients, surgery is an option.
 There have been significant success rates even for borderline resectable pancreas cancers, and studies have shown that hospitals that perform higher numbers of complex pancreatic cancer surgeries have better outcomes.
 It’s important, however, that you have all treatment options available to you.
 Complicated pancreas cancers require a multi-faceted treatment plan.
 A tumor can be downsized prior to surgery with chemotherapy and radiation to ensure complete tumor removal.
 For inoperable tumors, treatments like microwave ablation, or NanoKnife-irreversible Electroporation may extend survival and greatly improve quality of life.